 When a couple gets married, they enter into a legally-recognized relationship from which specific legal responsibilities arise.
 Among those responsibilities is the duty to provide one’s spouse with adequate financial support to cover their necessary living expenses.

-However, when the couple gets divorced, the duty to provide sufficient financial support to one’s spouse becomes the basis of an order for alimony.
+However, when the couple gets divorced, the duty to provide sufficient financial support to one’s spouse becomes the basis of an order for spousal support.
 A spousal support order is meant to allow a financially disadvantaged spouse to live at the standard of living the couple attained during the marriage.

 Under California Family Code § 4320, a court is required to consider several factors when determining the duration and amount of a spousal support obligation upon divorce.
 One of the most significant factors affecting spousal support determinations is the length of your marriage.
 In general, California courts will issue a spousal support order that is commensurate with how long the marriage lasted.